IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDesignOverview.md

 # Eclipse detection

-That description of constitutes the expected path through the Genesis state machine for a (re)joining node, but there are other paths as well.
+That description constitutes the expected path through the Genesis state machine for a (re)joining node, but there are other paths as well.
 If at any moment we detect an eclipse (see below), we transition back to Connecting as an attempt to escape.
 (TODO Maybe we need to check for eclipse before transition